 The Shire is committed to sustainable procurement and where appropriate shall endeavor to design quotations and tenders to provide an advantage to goods, services and / or processes that minimise environmental and negative social impacts.
 Sustainable considerations must be balanced against value for money outcomes.

-Practically, sustainable procurement means the Shire shall endeavor at all timesalways endeavor to identify and procure products and services that:
+Practically, sustainable procurement means the Shire shall always endeavor to identify and procure products and services that: